mangoszero/server/contrib/docker/SINGLE.md

    (container - screen) strg + a + d   (detache from screen) (container) exit
    ```
-9) Don't forget to change the reaml.list from WoW client to localhost.
+9) Don't forget to change the reaml.rtf from WoW client to localhost.